kalenjordan/custom-reports/README.md

 #### **Grid Configuration Format**

-It's possible to make columns filterable by using the "Grid Configuraiton" option.
+It's possible to make columns filterable by using the "Grid Configuration" option.
 This field expects a JSON oject with key/value pairs.
 There's two options to make a set of columns configurable, an array containing the names of the columns to be filtered:

 ```